 When prior to the valuation of imported goods, a buyer has availed himself of a cash discount offered by the seller, the cash discount should be allowed in determining the transaction value provided that the invoice states the type of discount and it is distinguished on the invoice.
 Where the price for the imported goods has not been paid at the time of importation and the cash discount will be effected after importation then such discount will not be considered in determining the Transaction value.

-Quantity discounts granted in view of the overall volume of the goods purchased and effected prior to importation is allowed in determining the Transaction value of the imported goods provided the invoice states the type of discount and it is shown separate on the invoice.
+Quantity discounts granted in view of the overall volume of the goods purchased and effected prior to importation are allowed in determining the Transaction value of the imported goods provided the invoice states the type of discount and it is shown separately on the invoice.

-Trade discounts granted by the seller to the buyer on the imported goods and effected prior to importation of the goods is allowed in determining the Transaction value provided the invoice states the type of discount and it is shown separate on the invoice.
+Trade discounts granted by the seller to the buyer on the imported goods and effected prior to importation of the goods are allowed in determining the Transaction value provided the invoice states the type of discount and it is shown separately on the invoice.

 This type of discount is granted on goods for use as samples, or for other similar promotional items, and is also allowable in calculating the customs value.

 These are normally granted by a seller when the buyer has purchased a large number of goods over a given period.
 The discount relates to all importation in the period and not to one importation.
 A contingency discount is not allowable for custom duty purposes when it is claimed in full on one importation.

 This is a discount given by suppliers to compensate the buyer for any items which may be broken whilst in transit.
 The discount is allowable provided it does not exceed 2% of the total amount being imported.
 An allowance given for damage to a previous consignment is not taken into account for the current importation.

 A rebate or other decrease in the price paid or payable for the goods that are affected after importation of the imported merchandise will not be considered in determining the transaction value of imported goods.

 Refunds made or effected after the date the merchandise was imported may not be used to reduce the Transaction value of the goods.